City of Erie receives funding for pedestrian safety and accessibility

 Voices for Independence strives to empower people with disabilities to promote independent living.
 They say that this is a step in the right direction in caring for those living with disabilities.

-“What this does is it gives us easier access to crossing intersection in a safe manner so that we can get out and enjoy the community that we’re in,” said Dan Hanson, Director of Development at Voices for Independence.
+“What this does is it gives us easier access to crossing intersection in a safe manner so that we can get out and enjoy the community that we’re in,” said Dan Hanson, director of development, Voices for Independence.

 Hanson says that they sat down with PennDOT in the past to discuss the need for accessibility in their projects throughout Erie and have not had any problems since.